carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 It prints a single value:

-The result of the collect operator is a value channel.
+The result of the collect operator is a `value channel` and can be used multiple times.

 ~~~
 [1,2,3,4]